Vortex: OpenCL Compatible RISC-V Based GPGPU (Part 1)

 The featured image shows performance (FLOP/cycle) calculated from the simulation results.

-This article provides an overview of Vortex, an open source RISC-V based GPGPU, and how to use the Vortex simulator to run the OpenCL program
+This article introduces an overview of Vortex, an open source RISC-V based GPGPU, and how to run the OpenCL program

 sgemm in the